swcarpentry/git-novice/_episodes/02-setup.md

 > (You may also hear these referred to as newlines or line breaks.)
 > Because Git uses these characters to compare files,
 > it may cause unexpected issues when editing a file on different machines.
-> Though it is beyond the scope of this lesson, you can read more about this issue on
+> Though it is beyond the scope of this lesson, you can read more about this issue
 > [on this GitHub page](https://help.github.com/articles/dealing-with-line-endings/).
 {: .callout}
 >